Adam Gee (producer): Career

-He was the first commissioner of originals at Little Dot Studios where he commissioned documentaries.
-From 2003 to 2016 he was at Channel 4 Television, London, where he was Multiplatform and Online Video Commissioner (Factual).
-He is a specialist in multiplatform projects around TV and digital-first content, commissioning and producing factual and documentary interactive media, as well as short form and online video content.
+From 2003 to 2016, he was at Channel 4 Television, London, in the roles of Commercial/Creative Director: 4Learning and then Multiplatform and Online Video Commissioner (Factual).

+Gee specialises in multiplatform projects around TV and digital-first content, commissioning and producing factual and documentary film, television and digital/interactive media, as well as short-form and online video.
 He was responsible for setting up Ideasfactory (renamed 4Talent), Channel 4's creative industries talent development initiative.
-In 2014 he helped establish original Short Form Video on All 4, Channel 4's video on demand platform.
+In 2014, he helped establish original short form video on All 4, Channel 4's video on demand platform.